GrimLaurent/manakit/README.md

 ## Getting Started

-You can use ManaKit on a new project, or an existing project.
+You can use Manakit on a new project, or an existing project.
-For this you must install ManaKit and the dependencies required for ManaKit.
+For this you must install Manakit and the dependencies required for Manakit.

 Manakit works on both [CRA](https://create-react-app.dev/) and [Next.js](https://nextjs.org/).